|

 A student in your class reads Chapters 1 - 4, makes flash cards as she reads and daily uses these flash cards to move critical course material into her long-term memory.
 She studies the lecture notes and can work all the problems contained there and she completes and understands the homework problems.
 In preparation for the exam, she finds three of your old exams and works through them getting help to understand any problems that she misses.
 She walks into the exam confident that she can work any problem she has studied.
 What grade would you expect her to receive?

-The scenario just described can be "assigned" to your class.
-The pool of homework questions can include last year's exam questions . . . . and previous years.
-You can create a class of students like the one described above.
+The scenario just described can be "assigned" to every student in your class.
+The pool of homework questions can include last year's exam questions . . . . and questions from previous years . . . . easy questions . . . . hard questions . . . . whatever you want.
+As a teaching coach, you can implement daily practices where each of your players can achieve the results of the student described above if they want to work hard enough.

 - Test: The American Chemical Society (ACS) Organic Chemistry Exam was used as the Spring semester Final Exam.
-This test was given to 637 students at Lee University (Cleveland, TN) from 1990 - 2017 by the same Organic professor.
+This test was given to 637 students at Lee University (Cleveland, TN) from 1990 - 2017 by the same Organic professor (me).

 - Analyze Data and Draw Conclusions: a more detailed account of the Organic ACS Exam Scores from 1990-2017 can be found here.
 To summarize . . . .